vthost/qed/README.md

 You can #RUN the core application qed/qed-core as follows using the command line:
 - build the project qed-core: mvn clean install
-- run the generated .jar file (located in the generated target directory): java -jar PATH_ON_YOUR_MACHINE/qed-core-0.0.1-SNAPSHOT-stand-alone.jar
+- run the generated .jar file: java -jar PATH_ON_YOUR_MACHINE/qed/qed-core/target/qed-core-0.0.1-SNAPSHOT-stand-alone.jar

 The #DEFAULT CONFIGURATION uses the following parameters:
 - selected features: